davidmeredith/devsGuidebook/devGuidebook.md

 ##### What are Monads aka Higher-Kinded Types

 A monad is a burrito 🌯 (a better analogy is a bento-box 🍱 😊).
 If you've looked into functional programming, you'll understand this aphorism because monads are a notoriously difficult concept to explain: Like a burrito, a monad is a wrapper object (the tortilla) around a type (the filling).
-This sounds like ADTs right? yes, but monads also add additional 'mapper' methods that are used to apply passed-in computations on the monad's wrapped type in order to transform it into a new result type (or produce a wrapped error).
-These mapper methods can be chained together as needed.
+This sounds like ADTs right? yes, but monads also add additional 'mapper' methods that are used to apply passed-in computations on the monad's wrapped type in order to transform the wrapped value into a new result type (or produce a wrapped error).
+These mapper methods can be chained together.
 Monads also allow some additional behind the scenes logic to be applied in addition to the passed-in transformations/computations - these are extra 'super-powers' that a particular monad provides.
-A simple example is the writer monad that appends to an append-log behind the scenes whenever writer mapper methods are called.
+A simple example is the writer monad that appends to an append-log behind the scenes whenever writer's methods are called.
+I prefer the bento-box analogy because there are more moving parts to a bento-box which better describes a monad (opinion).

 > [!TIP]
-Here's my definition: A monad is a design pattern that wraps a type so that operations can be chained together to transform that type while also allowing additional processing behind the scenes, such as generating additional side-effects, for example.
+Here's my definition: A monad is a design pattern that wraps a type so that operations can be chained together to transform that wrapped type into a new type while also allowing additional processing to occur behind the scenes, such as generating additional side-effects, for example.

-I prefer the bento-box analogy, because there are more moving parts to a bento-box which better describes a monad (opinion).
-Having a basic understanding is a useful concept to grasp.

 A core tenant of the functional paradigm is to produce a more declarative and expressive 'happy path' of composed computations that isn't polluted with interleaved error handling logic.
 In a monadic call chain, you define ‘what to do’ by chaining functions that return monads to achieve an end result, not ‘how to do it’ as in more imperative approaches.
 The happy path self-documents, it screams what the business logic does.
 In more imperative approaches, you often see that each result is checked using a conditional before continuing with the next computation.
 Some devs like this approach, ok cool, but others argue that polluting the happy path leads to unreadable code, especially for large call chains.